 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Yatsen, Barclays, Warner Bros., and Olo and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Yatsen Holding Ltd. (NYSE: YSG), Barclays PLC (NYSE: BCS), Warner Bros.
-Discovery, Inc. (NASDAQ: WBD), and Olo, Inc. (NYSE: OLO).
+NEW YORK, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Yatsen Holding Ltd. YSG, Barclays PLC BCS, Warner Bros.
+Discovery, Inc. WBD, and Olo, Inc. OLO.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: November 19, 2020 – March 10, 2022 or pursuant to the Company's November 19, 2020 IPO